Who Gets Bipolar Disorder?

 If you or someone you know has symptoms of bipolar disorder, talk to your family doctor or a psychiatrist.
 They will ask questions about mental illnesses that you, or the person you're concerned about, have had, and any mental illnesses that run in the family.
 You'll also get a checkup.

-Diagnosing bipolar disorder is all about the person's symptoms.
+Diagnosing bipolar disorder is all about the person's symptoms and determining whether they may be the result of another cause (such as low thyroid, or mood symptoms caused by drug or alcohol abuse).
 How severe are they?
 How long have they lasted?
 How often do they happen?

 The most telling symptoms are those that involve highs or lows in mood, along with changes in sleep, energy, thinking, and behavior.